-If we fail to maintain and enhance our information technology systems, we may be at a competitive disadvantage and lose customers.
+If we fail to maintain and enhance our information technology systems, or if we fail to successfully implement new technology or enhancements, we may be at a competitive disadvantage and lose customers.

-Hub's information technology systems are critical to our operations and our ability to compete effectively as an IMC, truck broker and logistics provider.
+Hub Group's information technology systems are critical to our operations and our ability to compete effectively as an IMC, truck broker and logistics provider.
 We expect our customers to continue to demand more sophisticated information technology applications from their suppliers.
-If we do not continue to enhance Hub's Network Management System and the logistics software we use to meet the increasing demands of our customers, we may be placed at a competitive disadvantage and could lose customers.
+If we do not continue to enhance Hub Group's Network Management System and the logistics software we use to meet the increasing demands of our customers, we may be placed at a competitive disadvantage and could lose customers.
+Information technology enhancements are also costly and challenging to implement and failure to successfully implement these enhancements could adversely affect our results of operations and financial condition.